Skip to main content

 Clinical Protocols as Applied Systems Biology

-The clinical protocols used in are a practical application of these principles.
+The clinical protocols used in hormone optimization are a practical application of these principles.
 They are designed to restore a more youthful and functional signaling environment within the body, which in turn supports neurological health.
 Let’s examine how specific protocols interact with the dopamine system.

 The table below outlines the primary actions of key hormones used in clinical practice on the dopamine system, connecting the therapeutic agent to its biological effect.